Lumiwealth/lumibot/README.md

 Starts a real time stream of tickers for Interactive Broker only.

 This allows for real time data to stream to the strategy.
-Bars are fixed at every fix seconds.
-The will arrive in the strategy in the form of a dataframe.
+Bars are fixed at every five seconds.
+They will arrive in the strategy in the form of a dataframe.
 The data returned will be:
 - datetime
 - open